 - Read the text together as a class.

-- Allow the children to take turns pointing to all of the Cs in the text while saying, "C says /k/."
+- Allow the children to take turns pointing to all the Cs in the text while saying, "C says /k/."

 Cool the Cookie (Similar to “Hot Potato”)

-- Sit around in a circle.
+- Have the children sit in a circle.

 - Set a timer for a short amount of time (less than 30 seconds).